-1. Health Policy
+Health Policy:

-- a.
-The nursing student is required to meet the specific health requirements of HLGU, and each assigned clinical agency.
-Current immunization status and selected diagnostic testing must be on file. - b.
+- 1. The nursing student is required to meet the specific health requirements of HLGU, and each assigned clinical agency.
+Current immunization status and selected diagnostic testing must be on file. - 2.
 If evidence of a potential or actual physical and/or mental health problem is noted, the nursing faculty may require additional health evaluation.
 Failure to obtain additional evaluation may result in suspension or dismissal from the program.
 Evidence of adequate physical and mental health is necessary for continuation in the program; therefore, a written release of information may be required.